 How to help those affected by the Maui wildfires

-A fast-moving wildfire on Hawaii's island of Maui has virtually destroyed the historic town of Lahaina, killing at least 36 people, and officials say the toll is expected to rise.
+A fast-moving wildfire on Hawaii's island of Maui has virtually destroyed the historic town of Lahaina, killing more than 50 people, and officials say the toll is expected to rise.

 Multiple fires were still burning on the island Thursday as teams spread out to search charred areas.
 Evacuation efforts continue, with officials mobilizing buses to take people from the disaster area to a shelter or Maui's Kahului Airport.